johnwyse/Wyse-Physics/README.md

 Using JavaScript, each page also provides a sample calculator for the given formula and generates random practice problems.
 Users are given feedback on their answers.

-This project was made from scratch without any frameworks/boilerplate.
+This project was made from scratch.